Estimated reading time: 11 minutes

 Pre-planning information for EBC Trek

-The trek will be one of the most beautiful remembrances and adventures of a lifetime.
+The trek will be one of a lifetime’s most beautiful remembrances and adventures.
 This trek escorts you for a close-up sight of the mountain ranges, along with the Makalu (8481m), Mt.
 Lhotse (8516m), and Cho Oyu (8201m), which are affirmed as the top 10 tallest mountains in the world.

 Preparation of the Trek

 The Everest Base Camp trek is quite demanding and tough compared to other treks in Nepal.
-Therefore, to avoid altitude sickness, you should be physically, mentally, and spiritually balanced.
+Therefore, you should be physically, mentally, and spiritually balanced to avoid altitude sickness.
 Furthermore, we advise you to follow the itinerary as suggested below.

 When to Trek the Everest Base Camp?